jayVisaria/genai-agent-hub/study-agent/README.md

 ## Overview

-The Study and Learn Agent is a comprehensive AI-powered educational system that provides personalized and interactive learning experiences through specialized sub-agents.
-Each sub-agent focuses on a specific aspect of the learning process to deliver a thorough and engaging educational journey.
+The Study and Learn Agent is a comprehensive AI-powered educational system that provides personalized and interactive learning experiences.
+The agent acts as an expert study coordinator and interactive learning companion, integrating all essential learning capabilities into a streamlined single-agent architecture.

 ## Agent Details